 All eyes are on when Apple will announce its AirPods Studio over-ears.
 We believe the timeline for the launch is this year, but who knows where Apple is concerned.

 The rumour mill had gone a bit quiet after WWDC 2020 failed a peak at the over-ear headphones.
 But it’s stirred back into action with news of a new patent that focuses on gesture controls.
 What else do we know?
 Well, they’re rumoured to cost around $349, which would guarantee their status in the premium range of the market.
 We know they’re not the AirPods X, which are thought to be a pair of sports headphones.
 They’ll have active noise cancellation and word on the grapevine is that they’re come in to different flavours?

 Intrigued?
 Read on for more about what’s expected from Apple’s first ever pair of over-ear headphones.

 When will AirPods Studio be released?

-This ‘exclusive’ update from EverythingApplePro was sourced from XDA Developer’s Max Weinbach, who reportedly said that the firmware is “ready to be flashed onto the production units, so that launch is happening imminently”.
+YouTube channel EverythingApplePro reported the headphones were finalised in late May.
+This ‘exclusive’ update came from XDA Developer’s Max Weinbach, who reportedly said that the firmware is “ready to be flashed onto the production units, so that launch is happening imminently”.

 How much will AirPods Studio cost?